AET-DevOps26/team-drops/helm/team-drops/README.md

 `.github/workflows/deploy-kubernetes.yml` runs after a successful main-branch Docker publication and can also be started manually.
-It validates both charts, performs a server-side dry-run of a small non-privileged pod, creates or updates namespaced credential Secrets, upgrades the application to retire legacy monitoring resources, and then deploys and verifies the monitoring release.
+It validates both charts, performs a server-side dry-run of a small non-privileged pod, creates or updates namespaced credential Secrets, deploys monitoring first, waits for its rollouts, and then deploys the application.

 The workflow pins Helm 4.2.0 and uses its `legacy` polling wait strategy.
 This avoids the watcher strategy's repeated HTTP/2 stream failures through the